 2. The source CCF does not need to include the UE's context in the Forward Relocation Request (resulting in a much lighter message).
 Upon reception of the Forward Relocation Request message, the target CCF queries the Data Layer for UE's context for that specific UE.

 NOTE 2: There is no need to send a Update Location Request to the HSS FE.

+Editor’s note: Given that it is an implementation decision for the CCF when to synchronize its state into the data layer (as per the previous section), it is FFS how it can be guaranteed that the old CCF has updated the context data before the new CCF takes over handling the UE session.

 6.7.5.5.3 Service Request Procedure